iwonderanddev/jobladder/README.md

   * Manage the backup system for the entire company
   * Help developers with the CI, other environments (dev ends, preprod, test...) & productivity
   * Produce tools to support developers

-### Architect
-* Experience: ~10+ years*
-* Report: CTO
-* Goals:
-   * Works in collaboration with teams' lead developers to organize and manage high priority projects
-   * Promotes culture, processes and best practices across all the teams
-   * Has a global vision of the technical solution of all products

 ### Manager
 * Experience: ~8+ years*